The ZX-calculus

 The example derivation requires javascript in order to be displayed.

-We show here a couple of papers that might serve as good introductions to the ZX-calculus.
+We show here a couple of resources that serve as good introductions to the ZX-calculus.
 Please see the publications page for a full list of papers using the ZX-calculus.

 Tools